falcosecurity/falco/examples/k8s_audit_config/README.md

 # Introduction

-This page describes how to get K8s Audit Logging working with Falco for either K8s 1.11, using static audit policies/sinks, or 1.13, with dynamic audit policies/sinks using AuditSink objects.
+This page describes how to get [Kubernetes Auditing](https://kubernetes.io/docs/tasks/debug-application-cluster/audit) working with Falco.
+Either using static audit backends in Kubernetes 1.11, or in Kubernetes 1.13 with dynamic sink which configures webhook backends through an AuditSink API object.

-## K8s 1.11 Instructions
+## Instructions for Kubernetes 1.11

 The main steps are: